Cawinchan/NLP-Final-Project/project part 6/p6_eval/readme.md

+*To Run Evaluation Script*
-simply fill in prediction_dir and truth_dir in evaluate.py and run the file to evaluate the predicted file.
+Simply fill in prediction_dir and truth_dir path variables in evaluate.py and run the file to evaluate the file with predictions.